Where to Stay in Siesta Key, Florida

 Siesta Key Village

 Siesta Key Village is the only area we are recommending that isn’t beachfront, however as with all of siesta key, the beach is only a short walk away.
 This is where you want to stay if nightlife is more your interest than the beach.
 Restaurants, bars and shopping are at your door steps while Siesta Beach is less than a 10 minute walk down the road.
 There aren’t many traditional hotels or high rise condos here so you’ll most likely be looking for home rentals and smaller condo complexes.
+Check out some great HomeAway options here.

 - Beach town feel with plenty of outdoor restaurants, bars and shopping